West Virginia University College of Law

-The West Virginia University College of Law is the professional school for the study of law at West Virginia University in Morgantown, West Virginia, United States.
-The law school was established on February 20, 1878, as the first professional school in the state, and remains the only law school in the state.
-The law school is a member of the Association of American Law Schools and is accredited by the American Bar Association.
+West Virginia University College of Law is the law school of West Virginia University in Morgantown, West Virginia, United States.
+The law school was established in 1878 as the university's first professional school.
+The Juris Doctor program is accredited by the American Bar Association, and the school is listed as an ABA-approved law school and as a member of the Association of American Law Schools.
+Susan Brewer has served as interim dean since July 2025, succeeding Amelia Smith Rinehart, who served as dean from 2021 to 2025.